Biographical notes – 1920-1929.

 “She consented to be photographed with her latest painting, but she did not want to hold a palette or brush or make any fuss about it.
 This picture shows an old Italian woman holding her hands out with a background of hills.
 ‘Southing the Sun,’ I think she calls it.
 This, she has just finished.
 She is now at work on a painting which she has been doing at Newmarket, of two little children on a horse, coming through some foliage.
 She does all her work out of doors and finishes her pictures there.

 “Mrs. Swynnerton is a Manchester woman, a breakaway from her family in talent, like most Manchester intellectuals are.
 Her father was a solicitor, and none of her relatives was an artist.”
-Another paper expresses the opinion that the purchase of a painting by Mrs. Swynnerton by John S. Sargent, who -presented it to the nation, probably had much to do with influencing the Royal Academy to elect Mrs. Swynnerton an Associate.
+Another paper expresses the opinion that the purchase of a painting by Mrs. Swynnerton by John S. Sargent, who presented it to the nation, probably had much to do with influencing the Royal Academy to elect Mrs. Swynnerton an Associate.
 The picture is “The Oreads,” which now hangs in the Tate Gallery.
 It is a remarkably fine nude study under brillient lighting.

 1923